Chi-naza/Tarnor/README.md

-# tanor
+# tarnor

 An Inventory App Written in Flutter

 ## Keep Track of Your Products
-    - Tanor got your back !
+    - Tarnor got your back !